Airport waits mount as government shutdown drags on

 The statement did not mention airport wait times, as previous TSA statements during the shutdown have done.

+Joseph Brusuelas, chief economist at the accounting firm RSM US, told NBC News that increased airport woes might force both sides to find a way to end the shutdown because of the potential affects on businesses.

+“If you see the shutdown impact business travel, it will have an outsize impact” because members of Congress will “hear from their contributor base in addition to their constituents," Brusuelas said.
+"You could have Republicans begin to talk openly about a solution that does not include the president.”

-There is still no end in sight to the shutdown, which is the longest in the country's history.
-President Donald Trump on Monday rejected a Republican senator's proposal to end the impasse.
+There was still no end in sight Monday to the shutdown, which is the longest in the country's history.
+Trump on Monday rejected a Republican senator's proposal to end the impasse.

-Sen. Lindsey Graham, a top Trump ally, proposed a short-term fix over the weekend, urging Trump to reopen the government for a few weeks so that Republicans could negotiate with Democrats over border security and funding for Trump's proposed wall.
-If no deal were reached at the end of that time frame, the South Carolina Republican told "Fox News Sunday," Trump could then use his national emergency powers to build a wall on the southern border.
+Sen. Lindsey Graham, R-S.C., a top Trump ally, proposed a short-term fix over the weekend, urging Trump to reopen the government for a few weeks so that Republicans could negotiate with Democrats over border security and funding for Trump's proposed wall.
+If no deal were reached at the end of that time frame, Graham said on "Fox News Sunday" that Trump could then use his national emergency powers to build the wall.

 Trump nixed the idea.
 "I did reject it," he told reporters at the White House, adding, "I'm not looking to call" a national emergency.